guroteske/al-guides/Equipment Guide.md

  - **S-rank** equipment is going to be best-in-slot for most ships and in most use cases
  - **A-rank** equipment is either easier to acquire than S-rank equipment and good enough for general use, or is more difficult to obtain while not providing enough of an appreciable difference in performance to be worth recommending in all cases
  - **B-rank** equipment might not be strong enough to warrant a recommendation for general use, but occupies a specific niche that might make it best-in-slot for select scenarios or when equipped to certain ships
+ - **Tentative** stamps denote that a given piece of equipment's ranking is, due to limited availability and data, based predominantly on theoretical data

 ## Destroyer (DD) Guns
 **General Primaries** <br/>